novnc/noVNC/README.md

 Unless you are using a VNC server with support for WebSockets connections (only my [fork of libvncserver](http://github.com/kanaka/libvncserver) currently), you need to use a WebSockets to TCP socket proxy.
-There is a python proxy included ('wsproxy').
-One advantage of using the proxy is that it has builtin support for SSL/TLS encryption (i.e. "wss://").
+There is a python proxy included ('websockify').
+One advantage of using the proxy is that it has builtin support for SSL/TLS encryption (i.e.
+"wss://").

 There a few reasons why a proxy is required: